The Episcopal Church of Saints James and Andrew

 About Worship

 We hope you will experience God's peace, joy, and hope while worshipping with us.
-When you join us for worship, you will receive a user-friendly worship leaflet that draws upon the prayers and worship of the 1979 Book of Common Prayer and Enriching Our Worship 1 & 2.
-We also frequently make use of other approved worship resources from elsewhere within the Anglican Communion, such as the Church of England, Anglican Church of Canada, and the Anglican Church in New Zealand.
+When you join us for worship, you will receive a user-friendly worship leaflet.
+Our liturgy is drawn primarily from the 1979 Book of Common Prayer; Enriching Our Worship 1 & 2; other approved worship resources from elsewhere within the Anglican Communion; as well as Eucharistic Prayers and Prayers of the People which correlate to the Revised Common Lectionary.
 We believe that the use of fresh language provides us the opportunity to broaden and deepen our relationship with God.
-Our worship often emphasizes our calling to engage in the work of caring for creation, anti-racism, and proclaiming God's dream for this world.
-Our music is drawn primarily from the Hymnal 1982; Wonder, Love, and Praise; Lift Every Voice and Sing II; and other approved hymnals.
+Our music is drawn primarily from the Hymnal 1982; Wonder, Love, and Praise; Lift Every Voice and Sing II, and other approved hymnals.
+All materials are printed with permission using RiteSeries.
+Please note that our worship is live-streamed to YouTube.

-The first half of our worship features readings from the Bible, a reflection from one of our preachers, prayers for the church and the world, and the passing of peace.
+The first half of our worship features readings from the Bible, a reflection from one of our preachers (which include three priests and nine lay preachers), prayers for the church and the world, and the passing of peace.
 The second half of our worship is a prayer of thanksgiving, referred to as "The Great Thanksgiving", where bread and wine are consecrated and then given to everyone who wishes to come forward and receive the bread and wine, or a blessing.
 The purpose of our worship is to offer God our praise and thanksgiving; to be spiritually fed and encouraged in the readings, reflections, prayers and breaking of the bread; and to be empowered to help transform the world through a life of service.

 Children of all ages are always welcome and encouraged to attend all of our worship services.
 We seek to make it as meaningful an experience for them as possible, and we encourage their participation throughout the service.

 Learning about the liturgy helps establish lifelong habits that will help children develop a strong faith of their own.
 For a closer look, children are invited to sit on the cushions in front of the pews.
 We also invite little ones to explore our little’s corner in the back of the church.
-There they will find drawing and coloring materials, quiet toys, books, a blanket to crawl on, and comfortable chairs.
+There they will find drawing and coloring materials, quiet toys, books, play eucharist sets, and comfortable chairs.
 For older children we have bags with coloring materials at the church entry (Narthex).

 All children are welcome at God’s Table.
 It is the choice of parents to allow children to receive bread and wine at communion, in what way and at what age.
 Children who do not receive may receive a blessing from the priest.
 This is a short prayer made for the child.